Learning in Mean Field Games: A Survey: Definition of the problems

 where $\mu^\pi$ is the stationary distribution induced by $\pi$.
 Here we see that perturbing $\pi$ changes $\mu^\pi$, which is reflected in the third argument of the transition function and the reward function.
-An \defi{optimal stationary policy} is a $\pi \in \sPol$ maximizing $J^{\mathrm{social}}_{\mathrm{statio}}$.
-This setting has been considered by~\citet{subramanian2019reinforcement} or by \citet{angiulifouquelauriere2022unified}.
+This type of problem is also referred to as \defi{mean field control (MFC)}. \begin{definition}[Stationary social optimum] A \defi{stationary social optimum}, also called a \defi{solution to the stationary MFC problem}, is a policy $\pi^* \in \sPol$ which maximizes the social welfare function $J^{\mathrm{social}}_{\mathrm{statio}}$. \end{definition} This setting has been considered for instance by~\citet{subramanian2019reinforcement} or by \citet{angiulifouquelauriere2022unified}.

 \paragraph{Evolutive case. } The total social welfare is:

 subject to the following evolution of the agent's state: